Whiteknight/StoneFruit/docs/example1.md

 Local>
 ```

+(you can select the environment at the prompt by name or number)

-Now, we can update our handler to take the environment object and get the connection string:
+Now, we can update our handler to take the environment object in the constructor (through the magic of the DI container) and get the connection string:

 ```csharp
 public class MyFirstHandler : IHandler